Understand any PLC code in seconds.

 - Can I use PLCcheck offline?

 - PLCcheck is currently a cloud-based tool.
-An on-premise version for enterprise customers with strict data policies is planned for Q3 2026.
+An on-premise version for enterprise customers with strict data policies is planned.
 Contact our sales team for early access.

 - What is the difference between Explain and Document?

-- Explain gives you a conversational, human-readable breakdown of what the code does — ideal for understanding unfamiliar programs.
-Document generates structured, formal documentation with I/O tables, block descriptions and flowcharts — ready for audits and project handovers.
+- Explain gives you a readable analysis of your code — what each network does, which patterns are present, where the risks are.
+Document generates formal technical documentation with I/O table, timer list and cross-references — ready to print for audits or project handovers.